Mery Rose

 About Mery Rose

-Mery Rose began her extraordinary skydiving journey at the age of 19, breaking barriers as a civilian at the Piauí Military Police Academy in Teresina, in northeastern Brazil, at a time when women were notably absent from the military scene in her country.
-Her daring spirit and bravery shone brightly, catching the attention of the esteemed then-Commander Colonel Canuto Tupy Caldas, now deceased, who admired her and asked: "Why do you insist on jumping out of a perfectly good airplane?"
-His poignant question resonated around the world.
+Mery Rose began her extraordinary skydiving journey at the age of 19, breaking barriers as a civilian at the Piauí Military Police Academy in Teresina, Brazil, at a time when women were notably absent from the military scene in her country.
+Her daring spirit and bravery shone brightly, catching the attention of the esteemed then-Commander Colonel Canuto Tupy Caldas, now deceased, who admired her and asked, "Why do you insist on jumping out of a perfectly good airplane?"
+His poignant question reverberated around the world.
 "I would never do that, even if someone offered me a million dollars,” he candidly admitted.”

 San Francisco